-Snowmobiling is fun, although you should exercise caution if you’re not familiar with your surroundings or the snowmobile.
+Snowmobiling is fun, although you should exercise caution if you’re unfamiliar with your surroundings or the snowmobile.
 It’s easy to lose yourself in the excitement and overestimate your abilities or the terrain.
 You don’t have to own a snowmobile to enjoy the experience, as there are many rentals available in most winter destinations.

 Looking for more outdoor winter activities fun?
 Check out My epic glacier snowmobile tour in Iceland!

-Going down the hill on a sled, toboggan or tube is a rite of passage when you live in a winter climate.
+Going down the hill on a sled, toboggan or tube is a rite of passage when living in a winter climate.
 That hill doesn’t have to be a big one, just large enough to enjoy a few moments of fun.
 No matter how you get down, head first, feet or with a buddy, avoiding smashing into others is half the fun.
 Collisions do happen, especially if there are many people around.

 I’ve always used figure skates, but many people prefer hockey skates.
 Whatever your preference, make sure the skates are sharp and fit you properly.
 There is nothing enjoyable about dull skates and cold, cramped toes.
-Also, don’t forget to layer, as skating can quite a workout.
+Also, don’t forget to layer, as skating can be quite a workout.

 Winter hiking is not that much different from hiking during any other season.
 The snow adds a bit more of a challenge, and you get to enjoy some pretty epic scenery.
-Snow-covered forests and valleys, frozen waterfalls and quiet trails make for some unique winter adventures.
-When you’re feeling cooped up at home, needs some relaxation or simply want to get outdoors, winter hiking is a great option.
+Snow-covered forests and valleys, frozen waterfalls and quiet trails make for unique winter adventures.
+When you’re feeling cooped up at home, need some relaxation or want to get outdoors, winter hiking is a great option.

 Partake in winter sports